 You could be mistaken for thinking that the main motivation for earning extra money and collecting work related bonuses was to allow the middle-class family to move away from their town high street as soon as was convenient.
 The modern scene includes post-war prefabricated shopping centres, pound shops, charity shops and inflation fuelling, morally cauterised estate agents all vying for your attention.
 And, the most vile of British inventions – The gang of charity workers clogging up the pavement pestering members of the public for signatures and monthly payments to support a wide range of worthy and bizarre causes.

-Having developed my presentation and communication skills to become a public speaker, I can proudly claim not to be pestered by the average Chugger – my doom laden scowl (known to make babies cry) and a refusal to engage with the Chugger’s dance, ensure a clean path from the beginning to the end of the high street.
+Having developed my presentation and communication skills to public speaker level, I can proudly claim not to be pestered by the average Chugger – my doom laden scowl (known to make babies cry) and a refusal to engage with the Chugger’s dance, ensure a clean path from the beginning to the end of any high street.
 I note with incredulity that most people are much nicer than me.
 Fabricating sugary and polite lies, they attempt to avoid the patronising and manipulative pitch of the Chugger to maintain face all-round and continue on their way, feeling strangely guilty as they get on the move again.

-About the Author – Matthew Hill is a trainer, speaker and writer, working in more than 30 countries, 4 of which sometimes call themselves the United Kingdom of Great Britain and Northern Ireland.
+About the Author – Matthew Hill is an intercultural trainer, speaker and writer, working in more than 30 countries, 4 of which sometimes call themselves the Dis – United Kingdom of Great Britain and Northern Ireland.